Login to your account

 Despite holding a significant value as a potentially major cash crop, the shea production in the region has been lagging far below that of other export cash crops due to the insecurity that prevailed in the region which greatly hampered the promotion of shea trees as a full time economic venture to sustain livelihoods.
 However, in absence of the development of the industry in the past, indigenous knowledge took precedence in the growth, processing and management of shea trees hence sustaining its potential to act as a supplement to household income on a rather small scale.
 Many local farmers in Pader cite the integrated growth of shea trees in agricultural crop fields (agroforestry) as a threat to the productivity of food crops due to its relatively quick competition for space and nutrients as well as shading crops.
 However, Olal brani a local farmer reported that he has successfully integrated shea growth and crop production through using local tree management practices including pruning, thinning, weeding which not only enhance the growth capacity of his shea trees but also provides useful quantities of firewood whilst ensuring healthy crop production with minimal competition.

 Given the limited access to improved shea processing facilities, indigenous knowledge still plays a great role especially in the local processing and extraction of shea oil.
 According to Gina Drajole a local producer of shea oil, the oil is extracted locally by roasting the dried nuts, pounding into a paste, mixing with water and boiling.
-It is then skimmed off and held in a clean separate container.
+It is then skimmed off and held in a clean separate container to give the oil.
 She further stated that the skimmed residue can be burned and used locally as a great source of soda ash in preparing local delicacies.
 Apart from being used for cooking, local women use the shea oil for smearing their newborn babies and themselves to keep their skins moist especially during dry season.

 The shea sector faces significantly gross obstacles and challenges in the restoration of shea trees, these range from low production, poor seed system, fluctuating prices and inefficient value chain systems, competition from other forms of vegetable oils such as sunflower, dependency on rain fed system, competition from other short-term agricultural cash crops as well as ineffective regulatory frameworks to control the most notable challenge, that is energy needs (charcoal and fuelwood production).”The hardwood nature of the shea trees makes it preferable to charcoal producers and firewood harvesters since it has the capacity to burn for longer hours when being used as opposed to other softwood tree species’’ observed John Bikoa a local farmer of shea trees in Okollo.
 Due to the relatively long time it takes to become productive, the trees have been less preferable and its cultivation infamous especially to tree-based agriculture system farmers, only being planted not as the main crop but rather left on woodlands or managed in agroforestry fallow systems and parklands.